MarianoMolina/project_alice/README.md

 ## Setup and Installation

+> *Installation and platform overview videos: [Part 1](https://www.youtube.com/watch?v=ojhcb9ADJqU) - [Part 2](https://www.youtube.com/watch?v=oXGk6g_gPtU)*

-1. Ensure you have [Docker installed](https://docs.docker.com/engine/install/) on your system.
+1. Ensure you have Git and [Docker installed](https://docs.docker.com/engine/install/) on your system.
 On Windows, once you do, it comes with the docker-compose plugin installed by default, but [check if you have it installed](https://stackoverflow.com/questions/72928891/how-can-i-check-if-docker-compose-plugin-is-installed).
 Otherwise (if in Linux for example), [install it](https://docs.docker.com/compose/install/linux/).
 If for whatever reason the starting script doesn't start Docker (can't find it), all you need to do is open your Docker app.

 2. (Optional) Install LM Studio if you plan to use local models.
+If you don't, you'll see some errors regarding this, but don't worry, everything else will work normally.

 3. Download the repository:
    ```